Mr. Brainwash art is selling for serious money in 2025—but is it a genius investment or just Instagram bait with a price tag?

 Art isn’t like stocks.
 You can’t check an app to see how your painting’s doing.
 Values can go up, down, or just kind of float around for years.

-Mr. Brainwash’s market has held fairly steady, but it’s still tied to trends, culture shifts, and collector buzz.
-If the hype fades or the style falls out of favor, prices could drop.
+Mr. Brainwash’s market has stayed fairly steady, but it’s still riding the waves of trends, collector buzz, and his famously controversial reputation.
+If that hype fades or the controversy cools off, prices could take a nosedive.

 Bottom line: Don’t expect a guaranteed payday.